creare-com/podpac/doc/source/user/earthdata.md

 # NASA Earth Data

-Using Earth Data Account with PODPAC
+This document describes using an Earth Data Account with PODPAC.

 ## Motivation
 * An Earth Data Login account is needed to access the wealth of data provided by